 14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title deeds Lost (ii) Roofing No Yes Don't know With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) National House Building Council (NHBC) No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No) Yes Don't know With title deeds Lost b.
-If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): C. Are there any outstanding claims unde - he guarant tees listed a above?
-Yes/No 15.
-Boundaries So far as you are aware, has any boun last 10 years?
-If you have answered yes, please give our propert ty been mo ved in the Yes/ No/ Don't know
+Are there any guarantees or warranties for any of the following: (i) Electrical work Please select (ii) Roofing Please select (iii) Central heating Please select (iv) National House Building Council (NHBC) No Please select (v) Damp course Please select (vi) Any other work or installations (for example, cavity wall insulat underpinning, indemnity policy) ion, Please select b.
+If you have answered yes or 'with title deeds', please give details of the winstallations to which the guarantee(s) relate(s): rork or c.
+Are there any outstanding claims under any of the guarantees listed abov Please select If you have answered yes, please give details: No 15.
+Boundaries So far as you are aware, has any boundary of your property been moved last 10 years? in the Please select If you have answered yes, please give details: No

 16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
-Yes b. that affects your property in some other way?
-Yes/No C. that requires you to do any maintenance, repairs or improvements to your property?
-Yes/No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.
+Please select b. that affects your property in some other way?
+Please select C. that requires you to do any maintenance, repairs or improvements to your property?
+Please select If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.